xdevplatform/twitter-streaming-framework/src/app/vsa/README.md

 * `TWITTER_EMAIL`
 * `TWITTER_PASSWORD`

+You will also need to configure your Visua developer key in the environment variable `VISUA_DEVELOPER_KEY`.

+### Using a cloud database

-This application uses the [AWS DynamodDB database](https://aws.amazon.com/dynamodb/) to store data.
+This application uses the [AWS DynamodDB database](https://aws.amazon.com/dynamodb/) because it's easy to provision and easy to use.
 Make sure to setup AWS credentials in your environment variables or home directory.
 You may also set the environment variable `AWS_REGION` to use a region other than the default `us-east-1`.

-Finally, configure your Visua developer key in the environment variable `VISUA_DEVELOPER_KEY`.
+### Using a local database

+If you don't have easy access to an AWS account, you can use run a local version of the database.
+You can [download a run your own copy)[https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html] but the easiest way is probably to use docker: `docker run -p 8000:8000 amazon/dynamodb-local`.

+You will also need to add an environment variable `export AWS_DYNAMODB_ENDPOINT=http://localhost:8000/` or edit config.ts directly, to point the code at the local database.

 ## Build